cmars/juju-charm-mattermost/README.md

 # License

-Copyright 2016 Casey Marshall.
+- Copyright 2016 Casey Marshall.
-Copyright 2017 Ghent University.
+- Copyright 2017 Ghent University.

-The [copyright](copyright) file contains the software license for this charm.
+The [copyright](copyright) file contains the software license for this charm (ALv2).

 Mattermost is a trademark of Mattermost, Inc.